prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

  evidence of event attendance AND insights into contemporary business and technology issues and practices.

-3/4 credit for submitting a response that demonstrates evidence of event attendance OR insights into contemporary business and technology issues and practices.
+Else 3/4 credit for submitting a response that demonstrates evidence of event attendance OR insights into contemporary business and technology issues and practices.

-Half credit for submitting a relevant response.
+Else 1/2 credit for submitting a relevant response.

 Else no credit.